Holistic Cattle Grazing: Allan Savory’s Big Idea

 Holistic Grazing and Application: The Human Factor

-After all, you find the usual factors which plague any human endeavor.
+After all, you find the usual factors that plague any human endeavor.
 People often screw things up.
 They’re half-assers, bumblers, corner cutters, and hit-or-miss when it comes to attention to detail, even when you give them detailed instructions.
 They’ll miss some things, forget others, overestimate expertise, or underestimate complexity.
 HPG only works when its core principles are understood, executed, and then tracked meticulously every step of the way.
 In other words, professional competence is mandatory.
 Amateurs need not apply.

 Imagine a bell curve of competence, but now for grazing management.
 On one end, you’ll have those who do it by the book and get the promised results.
-They’ll snap before and after photos, write testimonials, and make Youtube videos touting the success of holistic grazing, all reinforcing the idea that this is the magic solution to our problems.
+They’ll snap before and after photos, write testimonials, and make YouTube videos touting the success of holistic grazing, all reinforcing the idea that this is the magic solution to our problems.
 And why wouldn’t they?
 It worked for them.

 But you’ll have quieter cohorts on the other end of the spectrum who don’t succeed, either because they didn’t apply Savory’s principles precisely as prescribed or because the ecosystems were too brittle for grazing in the first place.
 Those won’t become Savory Institute testimonials.

-As the authors of the 2017 “Grazing and Confused study point out, the defense of holistic grazing can sound tautological: good managers succeed because they manage well (G&C 56).
+As the authors of the 2017 “Grazing and Confused” study point out, the defense of holistic grazing can sound tautological: good managers succeed because they manage well (G&C 56).
 Inversely, bad managers fail because they don’t manage well.

 Do you see the problem?
 This gives holistic grazing a circular way of claiming success and dismissing failure.
 Advocates also have a ready-made rebuttal to scientific field studies that question specific claims like those made in Savory’s TED Talk.